-A: Kids2Parks is a partnership between Friends of Santa Cruz State Parks and California State Parks that strives to ensure State Parks are accessible to all children by enrolling Title 1 students on a State Park field trip.
-If needed, the Kids2Parks program pays for all the field trip transportation costs, including bus rental, driver time and fuel, and also funds State Parks staff time to support the field trips.
-The program seeks to broaden the number of students who have visited a state park or beach, ensure there are no barriers to access and invite students to come back with their families to use the parks’ many amenities throughout the year.
+A: Kids2Parks is a partnership between Friends of Santa Cruz State Parks and California State Parks that strives to ensure state parks are accessible to all children by enrolling students from Title 1 schools on a state park field trip.
+If needed, the Kids2Parks program pays for all the field trip transportation costs, including bus rental, driver time and fuel, and also funds State Parks’ staff time to support the field trips.
+The program seeks to increase the number of students who have visited a state park or beach, ensure there are no barriers to access and invite students to come back with their families to use the parks’ many amenities throughout the year.

 Q: Why was Kids2Parks started?